 - Shower Fixtures: Pfister Avalon in Brushed Nickel

 - Wall Paint: Kelly-Moore Washed Green with a Satin Finish

 - Floor Tile: Bedrosians Verona Silver 20″ x 20″ Tiles

 Perhaps the Second Street bathroom reminds you of your bathroom.
 Perhaps you like the layout and the cabinets are in good condition, but you are ready for a completely new look and feel.
 BathCRATE can make this happen.
 Simply call 888-995-7996 or schedule a free phone consultation automatically by clicking here.

 Does this project make you curious if bathCRATE is right for you?
-Want the latest bathCRATE projects, news and discounts delivered directly to your in-box?
-Simply click the button below!
+Want the latest bathCRATE projects, news and discounts delivered directly to your inbox?
+Simply click the button below to subscribe!